Rdiger-36/StudioBridge/README.md

 With StudioBridge all printers of the Bambulab assortment can be added to Bambu Studio.
 It is also possible to create and save a profile for each printer.

+It should work on all Platforms with Java (Windows, Linux, MacOS...)

+# Requirements
+- min.
+Java 1.8

 # Preview
 Lightmode